-Provided that the lender may charge and recover from the borrower costs, fees and charges -
+Provided that the money lender shall not be precluded from charging or recovering from the borrower such sums as shall include the following costs, fees or charges, that is to say:-

-- (a) paid or payable by the lender in respect of the preparation by a solicitor or conveyancer of documents evidencing the contract of loan in question or of any suretyship in relation thereto: - (b) assessed and paid or assessed and payable (whichever is the less) by the lender in respect of stamp duty or registration fees payable under any Act in respect of the loan in question or in respect of documents relating (wholly or in part) thereto and, in the latter case, attributable to the loan in question; - (c) paid by the lender in respect of a valuation obtained in connexion with the loan in question; - (d) in a reasonable amount paid by the lender for a reasonable purpose (including that of collection fees) in connexion with the loan in question:
+- (a) any costs or fees paid or payable in respect of the preparation of the documents in question (but only where such documents are prepared by a solicitor or conveyancer); or - (b) in respect of the payment of any stamp duty or other registration fees in regard to such documents; or - (c) valuation charges paid out of pocket by the money lender concerned; or

+(d) any reasonable amount paid by the money lender for a reasonable purpose (including that of collection fees) in connexion with the loan in question:

-Provided further, that the total sums so charged in respect of any costs, fees or charges included in paragraphs (c) or (d) shall not exceed such per centum of the amount of the principal sum actually lent as may from time to time be prescribed.
+Provided further, that the total sums so charged in respect of any costs, fees or charges included in paragraphs (c) and/or (d) shall not exceed such per centum of the amount of the principal sum actually lent as may from time to time be prescribed.

-- (2) Every contract made or entered into or transaction entered into or performed in breach of or with intent to evade or avoid this section shall be unenforceable, and any money or money's worth directly or indirectly paid or allowed to or received by any person in contravention of this section may, notwithstanding any contract or agreement to the contrary, be recovered by the borrower in any court of competent jurisdiction. - (3) Any person who contravenes or fails to comply with any of the provisions of this section is guilty of an offence against this Act and liable to a penalty of not exceeding two hundred dollars, and in addition upon such conviction the court may order him to repay any moneys charged, recovered or received by him contrary to the provisions of this section. - 31.
-Obligation of money lender to supply information as to state of loan. - (1) A money lender shall, within fourteen clear days after a request in writing has been made to him by the borrower or by the guarantor as the case may be at any time during the continuance of the contract give or send by prepaid, registered or certified post to that person a statement signed by the money lender or his agent, showing - - (a) the date on which the loan was made, the amount of the principal of the loan, and the interest rate charged; and - (b) the amount and date of any payment already received by the money lender in respect of the loan; - (c) the amount of every sum due to the money lender but unpaid, and the date upon which it became due, and the total amount of interest accrued due and unpaid in respect thereof; and - (d) the amount of every sum not yet due which remains outstanding, and the date upon which it will become due, but a money lender need not comply with such a request if he has sent to such person any such statement in respect of the same loan within a period of three months immediately preceding the receipt of the request.
+- (2) Every contract made or entered into or transaction entered into or performed in breach of or with intent to evade or avoid this section shall be unenforceable by the money lender, and any money or money's worth directly or indirectly paid or allowed to or received by any money lender in contravention of this section may, notwithstanding any contract or agreement to the contrary, be recovered by the borrower in any court of competent jurisdiction. - (3) Any money lender who contravenes or fails to comply with any of the provisions of this section is guilty of an offence against this Act and liable to a penalty of not exceeding two hundred dollars, and in addition upon such conviction the court may order him to repay any monies charged, recovered or received by him contrary to the provisions of this section. - 34.
+Obligation of money lender to supply information as to state of loan.
+(1) In respect of every contract for the repayment of a loan a money lender shall, within fourteen clear days after a request in writing has been made to him by the borrower and/or by the guarantor as the case may be at any time during the continuance of the contract give or send by prepaid, registered or certified post to any person specified in that behalf in the request a statement signed by the money lender, or his agent showing:- - (a) the date on which the loan was made, the amount of the principal of the loan, and the interest rate charged; and - (b) the amount and date of any payment already received by the money lender in respect of the loan; - (c) the amount of every sum due to the money lender, but unpaid, and the date upon which it became due, and the amount of interest accrued due and unpaid in respect of every such sum; and - (d) the amount of every sum not yet due which remains outstanding, and the date upon which it will become due.

+but a money lender need not comply with such a request if he has sent any such statement in respect of the same loan within a period of three months immediately preceding the receipt of the request.